Once your new pool is finished, with its new pool fence, you will want to consider the landscaping around your pool.

 Chlorinated pools can also affect plants so again pick hardy varieties for the splash zones.

-Glass pool fencing can provide an added barrier to save plants from splashing.
+Glass pool fences can provide an added barrier to save plants from splashing.
 But remember runoff will still affect those on the other side of your pool fence.

 Best Pool Friendly Plants